qsimeon/worm-data-preprocess/README.md

 ## Prerequisites

 - Ensure you have **Conda** installed.
 If not, download and install it from [Anaconda](https://www.anaconda.com/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
-- Install a Python version compatible with the listed libraries (e.g., Python 3.8+).
+- Install a Python version compatible with the listed libraries (recommended: Python 3.12+).

 ---